serokell/deploy-rs/README.md

 ## Idea

 `deploy-rs` is a simple Rust program that will take a Nix flake and use it to deploy any of your defined profiles to your nodes.
-This is _strongly_ based off of [serokell/deploy](https://github.com/serokell/deploy), with the intention of eventually replacing it.
+This is _strongly_ based off of [serokell/deploy](https://github.com/serokell/deploy), designed to replace it and expand upon it.

 This type of design (as opposed to more traditional tools like NixOps or morph) allows for lesser-privileged deployments, and the ability to update different things independently of eachother.